strategineer/personal-website/content/bin/rpg/paranoia/oneshot1.md

 7. 7
 8. 8
 9. Back Entrance: Workers enter through here.
-10. Factory Vault (Locked): The Manager Bob (balding) has locked himself in there and can't get out.
+10. Secret Recipe Factory Vault (Locked): The Manager Bob (balding) has locked himself in there and can't get out.
 A small group of giant cockroaches are trying to get in the door.
 11. 11
 12. 12